jaquobia/sbi/README.md

 # Warning
 Sbi is built with unix paths and environments in mind and therefore is not guaranteed to work on Windows now or in the future.
 Sbi is in a very experimental state, so stability is not guaranteed and the folder, path, or json structures can change on any commit.
 Many features are simple and non-communicative, so actions such as updating a collection will appear to do nothing but are silently working in the background.
+(Edit: updating mods now blocks input and shows a spinner!)

 # Installing
 TODO - binary installation